Axion Bounds from Quantum Technology: Axion Bounds from Quantum Technology

 neglecting contributions suppressed by $\beta$ and the last line neglects higher order terms in $1/f^2$.

 In terms of the E\"otv\"os parameter, the relative acceleration between the bodies A and B in the field of the gravitational field of a source is given by

 Tests of the equivalence principle are particularly sensitive to non-universal ALP couplings.
-We stress again that parts of this parameter space is excluded due to the nonlinearity of the ALP field close to earth, which is not a concern for fifth force searches in the case that ALPs are not the dark matter.
+We stress again that parts of this parameter space is excluded due to the nonlinearity of the ALP field close to earth which are shown for the case that the axion isn not dark matter in the right panel of Figure~\ref{fig:5force}.
 Future tests with muonic atoms could significantly improve the sensitivity of fifth-force searches~\cite{Stadnik:2022gaa}. \\